jtherrmann/cs372-battleship/README.md

   - 1 hr.
   - I should automatically see whether it was a hit or a miss and the computer should store this information for later reference.
-- As a player, I want to check the current status of the game.
-  - 1 hr.
-  - I should be able to see my own ship configuration and the hits and misses that have been made on my grid, but I should only be able to see the hits and misses that have been made on my opponent’s grid (but not their ship configuration).
 - As a player, I want ships to be sunk when appropriate.
   - 1 hr.
   - Ships should sink when all of their holes have been hit.